 Regulatory Policy Division

 The OECD is an inter-governmental organisation that works to promote policies to improve the economic and social well-being of people around the world.
 It provides a forum in which governments can work together to share experiences and seek solutions to common problems.
-It sets international standards on a wide range of things, from agriculture and tax to the safety of chemicals.
+It sets international standards on a wide range of issues, from agriculture and tax to the safety of chemicals.
 The Directorate for Public Governance and Territorial Development helps countries to implement strategic, evidence-based and innovative policies to strengthen public governance and improve citizens’ trust in government.
-Regulatory Policy is about achieving government’s objectives through the use of regulations, laws, and other instruments to deliver better economic and social outcomes and thus enhance the life of citizens and business.
+OECD work on Regulatory Policy aims to help government achieve policy objectives through the use of regulations, laws, and other instruments to deliver better economic and social outcomes and thus enhance the life of citizens and business.

 Rethinking Regulation program

 at The Kenan Institute for Ethics, Duke University; Project Recalibrating Risk

 The Duke project “Recalibrating Risk: Crises, Perceptions and Regulatory Change” (forthcoming) examines the diverse types of regulatory responses that might be adopted in response to a crisis, including tightening standards, reorganizing government bodies, delegating to non-state actors, and others.
 Analysing case studies on oil spills, nuclear power accidents, and financial crashes (each in the U.S., Europe, Japan, and elsewhere), the project looks at changes in perceptions, culture, regulatory institutions, innovation, and the characteristics of effective (or ineffective) regulation.
 The objective is to understand how and why crises drive different types of policy change, and how we can learn to do better in response to future crises.
 The project is led by faculty at Duke University, with about twenty chapter authors from the U.S., Europe, and Japan, and from a diverse range of disciplines.

 International Risk Governance Council (IRGC)